 - Current Cumulative Vitae (each year).
 Students are required to present a professional curriculum vitae (CV) that documents their scholarly endeavors and accomplishments in the areas of research, teaching, and service/leadership.
 Samples of CVs may be obtained from any program faculty or from faculty web sites.

-- Publishable Research Papers (at least 3 prior to defense of the dissertation).
-Students are required to submit at least 3 research papers during their tenure as doctoral students at MSU related to an area of specialization that has been developed in their doctoral program.
-The papers should each contain a report of a research study conducted by the student and be in a form suitable for submission to a scholarly journal (in press or published articles, book chapters, and monographs also are acceptable).
+- Published Papers (at least 3 prior to defense of the dissertation, of which at least two must be research papers).
+Students are required to publish 3 papers during their tenure as doctoral students at MSU related to an area of specialization that has been developed in their doctoral program.
+At least two of these papers should each contain a report of a research study conducted by the student and be in a form suitable for submission to a scholarly journal.
 The papers should demonstrate the student’s: (a) understanding of theoretical perspectives appropriate to the student’s specialization; (b) knowledge of research methodology, design, and data analysis procedures; (c) ability to interpret and communicate research results; and (d) ability to draw appropriate conclusions, inferences, and generalizations.
 Each paper should represent a substantial and leading role in the conduct of the research and authoring of the paper by the student, though it is not necessary for the student to be the sole or lead author.
 Students should consult with their advisor and/or Guidance Committee members in making their plans to fulfill the research paper requirement.

 - Conference Proposal Paper/Presentations (at least 3 prior to defense of the dissertation).
 Students are expected to display knowledge of the processes related to the communication and dissemination of their research findings to a broader audience of educators.
 To demonstrate this ability, students are expected to develop and submit a conference paper/presentation proposal to present their research papers at state, regional, national, or international conferences.
 A copy of the confirmation letter from the conference organizers and/or feedback from the reviewers of the proposal (e.g., acceptance, rejection) also should be included.
 Students should consult with their advisor and/or Guidance Committee members in making their plans to fulfill the conference proposal requirement.